 Voting & Elections

-Election Day is Tuesday, November 7, 2023 for the Municipal and Referendum Election.
+Election Day is Tuesday, November 5, 2024 for the Municipal and Referendum Election.
 Learn more about voter information and what will be on the municipal and referendum ballots.
 See the Town Clerk's Elections page for information related to absentee ballots and early voting.
-See the 2023 Voter Guide special edition newsletter, sent to newsletter subscribers on October 19 (Click Here to sign up for our Town Newsletter).
+Click Here to sign up for our Town Newsletter for ongoing updates.

 On the Ballot

-Candidates that will appear on the November 7th Municipal Ballot:
+Seats that will appear on the November 5th Municipal Ballot:

 View current councilors on our Town Council page.